Key Takeaways:

 Healing the Mind and Body Through Therapy

 While grief can leave you tired, there are effective ways to restore balance to your mental and physical health.
-Evidence-based behavioral therapy approaches are especially helpful for veterans:
+Research-based behavioral therapy approaches are especially helpful for veterans:

 - Cognitive Behavioral Therapy (CBT): Helps reframe negative thought patterns that deepen grief and fatigue.